SamuelSchlesinger/Lispish/README.md

 3. You can include other files via "include = (...)"

-4. Numbers are encoded as Church numerals
+4. Numbers and booleans are encoded in the lambda calculus.

 5. It is bound to be incredibly slow on trivial programs.